The EBRD’s strong relationship with EU institutions is multi-faceted and extremely wide-ranging.

 The Neighbourhood Investment Platform (NIP) supports projects in the transport, energy, financial, social and environmental sectors by combining EU grant resources with loans from European development financing institutions.

-Projects co-financed by the NIP include the Saiss and Garet Water Project in Morocco, the Green Economy Financing Facilities in five SEMED countries, the Sisian-Kajaran Road Project, the Meghri Border Crossing Project and the Masrik Solar Plant Project in Armenia, the extension of the EBRD SME Financing Facility and the FINTECC programme in the Eastern Partnership countries, TC support for the protection of economic competition in Armenia and the ongoing municipal investment framework in Ukraine.
+Projects recently co-financed by the NIP include the Women in Business Programme and the Saiss and Garet Water Project in Morocco, the Al Ghabawi Wastewater Treatment Plant in Jordan, the Innovation and SME Competitiveness in Lebanon, the MSME Financial Inclusion Programme and the Kitchener Drain and Fayoum Wastewater Projects in Egypt, and the Green Economy Financing Facilities in five SEMED countries.
+In the East, the NIP supports the Sisian-Kajaran Road Project, the Meghri Border Crossing Project and the Masrik Solar Plant Project in Armenia, road and railway projects in Moldova, the extension of the EBRD SME Financing Facility and the FINTECC programme in the Eastern Partnership countries and TC support for the protection of economic competition in Armenia.
+The NIP was also instrumental in repurposing funds for municipal projects in Ukraine.

 The EU’s Regional Trust Fund in response to the Syrian Crisis, the MADAD Fund, addresses educational, economic and social needs of Syrian refugees while also supporting overstretched host country communities and their administrations.
 The MADAD Fund co-financed the EBRD’s West Irbid Wastewater Network Construction Project in Jordan with an investment grant of €20 million in 2018.

-· the Framework to Scale up Renewable Energy Investments, worth €50 million in guarantees
+- The Framework to Scale up Renewable Energy Investments: €50 million in guarantees to scale up investments in renewable energy and accelerate the energy transition.

 The European Union is EBRD’s biggest donor in the Western Balkans, with more than €700 million of contributions over the last 5 years.
 These funds are provided through the Western Balkans Investment Framework (WBIF) and on a bilateral basis, to support EBRD’s work in developing the private sector and building sustainable infrastructure in the Western Balkan countries.
 EU funding in the region supports inter alia programmes aiming at increasing the competitiveness of the SME sector and improving their channels of access to finance at both national and regional level.
 In addition, EBRD mobilises these funds to support infrastructure and energy projects of high transition impact.